SUICA/PASMO - what are they and where to purchase

 3) Vending machines at the Narita Airport Station, both T1 and T2/T3 Station.

-If getting the cards at the airport does not work, the JR East Travel Center at the major stations within Tokyo (Tokyo, Shinjuku, Ikebukuro, Shibuya, Ueno and Shinagawa) should be able to sell you a regular SUICA, subject to limited availability.
-Only one card per person will be sold.
-The regular SUICA does not have an expiry date, but requires payment of a 500 JPY deposit fee.
+If getting the cards at the airport does not work, the JR East Travel Center at the major stations within Tokyo (Tokyo, Shinjuku, Ikebukuro, Shibuya, Ueno and Shinagawa) will all be stocked with the card.
+Again, they might offer the WELCOME SUICA, but if you want the regular one, that should also be an option.

 THE DIGITAL VERSION (ONLY FOR IPHONE USERS)

 iPhone users have the choice to download SUICA/PASMO on their wallet app instead of using the physical card.
-It has been reported that US-issued VISA cards might experience errors when trying to add funds, but MasterCard or AMEX works fine.
+In the past, it was reported that US-issued VISA cards might experience errors when trying to add funds but this has been resolved.

-For Android users, the app is only compatible with phones sold in Japan that have the "Felica" feature, so for foreign visitors it is not an option (The app can be downloaded but funds cannot be added, making it essentially useless)
+For Android users, the app is only compatible with phones sold in Japan with the "Felica" feature enabled, so for foreign visitors it is not an option (The app can be downloaded but funds cannot be added, making it essentially useless)

 CHILDREN'S SUICA

-Half-priced SUICA for children (without expiry date, for passengers under 12) should be available for purchase at any JR ticket office and not limited to just the JR East Travel Center, though some stations may tell you they are out of stock.
+Half-priced SUICA for children (without expiry date, for passengers under 12) should be available for purchase at any JR ticket office and not limited to just the JR East Travel Center.

 You will require identification to verify age, such as a passport for the purchase.